Restore from S3 Glacier Flexible Retrieval and Deep Archive

 This chapter covers the following topics:

-Objects stored in the Glacier and Glacier Deep Archive storage classes are not accessible immediately upon request.
+Objects stored in S3 Glacier Flexible Retrieval and Glacier Deep Archive storage classes are not accessible immediately upon request.
 To access an object stored in these class, you must restore a temporary copy of it to its S3 bucket for the duration (number of days) that you specify.

 When you restore an archive, you pay for both the archive and the restored copy.
 Because there is a storage cost for the copy, it is recommended to restore objects only for the needed period of time.
 If you need a permanent copy of the object, create a copy of it in your S3 bucket.

 The following are the available retrieval options when restoring an archived object: